joshcanhelp/josh-to-11/content/post/213-become-a-wordpress-developer-overnight-after-4-months-of-work.md

 wpid: 2428
 ---

-# Become A WordPress Developer Overnight After 4 Months of Work

 This is a summary of an email I sent to someone who wants to get into creating custom WordPress themes and plugins.
 I’ve been doing this for over 7 years now and would like to think I have *something* interesting and helpful to say about this.
 I definitely welcome your comments and feedback on this list, particularly if you’re a self-taught developer working in the industry.